Ablative CO2 Laser: Treatment, Recovery & Results

 What Is Ablative CO2 Laser Treatment?

 Ablative CO2 laser treatment is the most intensive form of laser skin resurfacing, using a carbon dioxide laser to remove the entire outer layer of skin in the treated area.
-Unlike fractional CO2 laser which treats only a fraction of the skin’s surface at one time, fully ablative CO2 laser resurfacing treats 100% of the skin in the targeted area, removing damaged cells layer by layer and stimulating significant new collagen production during the healing process.
+Unlike fractional CO2 laser which treats only a fraction of the skin’s surface at one time, fully ablative CO2 laser treats 100% of the skin in the targeted area by removing damaged cells layer by layer and stimulating new collagen production during the healing process.
+This makes it particularly effective for deep wrinkles, severe acne scarring, significant sun damage, skin laxity and perioral lines, producing more substantial improvements in a single session than fractional treatment.
+However, the more intensive nature of the treatment means a longer recovery period of 10 to 14 days or more is required.

 Fully ablative CO2 laser is considered an advanced procedure that should only be performed by highly experienced practitioners using surgical-grade laser equipment.
-It is not offered by all aesthetic clinics — patients should specifically seek out practitioners with a proven track record in ablative resurfacing.
+It is not offered by all aesthetic clinics and patients should specifically seek out practitioners with a proven track record in ablative resurfacing.

 Ablative vs Fractional CO2 Laser: What's the Difference?